Why we started Bowden's Own - Classic Car Care

 Drape the Twisted Pro Sucker or The Big Green Sucker over your out stretched arm and spray 4-6 sprays of Boss Gloss into each side of the cloth, then starting at the top of the car and working your way down, begin drying the car.
 You'll find both cloths will dry the whole car without the need to wring the cloths out.
 Once you've dried the whole car, pop the cloth into the Microfibre bucket, ready to take to the washing machine after you've finished detailing, to wash with our Microfibre Wash, to keep it performing like new.

 After drying the paint, you can then dry the door jambs, wheels and tyres.
-Grab a Dirty Deeds cloth folded into quarters, and spray a few sprays of Boss Gloss into one side of the cloth, leaving the other side to dry the tyres with.
-Dry the door jambs and the wheels with the side of the Dirty Deeds with the Boss Gloss on it, then flip the cloth over and dry the tyres last with the side that has no Boss Gloss on it.
+Grab a Twisted Little Sucker or Dirty Deeds cloth, spray a few sprays of Boss Gloss into the cloth and dry the door jambs and wheels safely.

 It's a good idea to take the car for a quick drive around the block to get any hidden water out of nooks and crannies, to help prevent rust forming.
 This is particularly important to do if the car is going into a shed to be stored for a long period of time.
 We personally like to put the cars away dirty after a weekend drive and give them a wash before we go for the next drive, so they'll get a good chance to dry out on the run.